analytech-solutions/CBinding.jl/README.md

 # Any gotchas?

-Inline functions and macros are not yet implemented, but they will be added in future releases.

 Since Julia does not yet provide `incomplete type` (please voice your support of the feature here: https://github.com/JuliaLang/julia/issues/269), abstract types are used to allow forward declarations in C.
 Therefore, referencing C types usually refers to the abstract type which can have significant implications when creating Julia arrays, using `ccall`, etc.